Screen Enclosure Material Guide: Choosing the Best Options for Central Texas Homes

 - HOA requirements for appearance and color

-The right materials help your enclosure stay tight, clean, and functional without constant maintenance.
+While providing many benefits, the right materials help your enclosure stay tight, clean, and functional without constant maintenance.

 Screen Material Options